ettore-infn/INFN-Design-Standards/README.md

 ### No Border

-The outline buttons with no borders should be used when you don't want the button to stand out:
+Choose outline buttons with no borders for a seamless integration into your interface, **letting your content shine**:

 <img src="static/images/btn-no-border.png" alt="No Border Buttons" height="35px">